 Appearance and size

-Some might say, what’s the big deal, large buttons, small buttons who cares.
-Well, for a larger person with larger hands, those buttons could be harder to press and thus less responsive.
+Some might say, what’s the big deal?
+Large buttons, small buttons, who cares.
+Well, for a more significant person with larger hands, those buttons could be harder to press and thus less responsive.

-The dials that you use to select programming options and carafe temperatures seem like they’d be harder to turn on the 1200 as well.
+The dials that you use to select programming options and carafe temperatures seem like they’d be harder to turn on the 1200.

-The 2650 has larger, more obvious buttons, which could improve – if only slightly – usability.
+The 2650 has more prominent, more apparent buttons, which could improve – if only slightly – usability.
 Overall, I’d say that the 2650 looks more modern whereas the 1200 has design qualities of yesteryear.

 However, with dcc-2650, you get a 25% boost in brew speed with the “extreme brew” function (the dcc-2650 has 1425-watts compared to 1050 for dcc-1200).

-Both coffee makers come with gold tone permanent commercial style coffee filters.
-However, you can to use those regular paper filter if you want.
+Both coffee makers come with gold-tone permanent commercial-style coffee filters.
+However, you can use those regular paper filters if you want.